WillisLi/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+Sessions are stateless and work with cookies that are automatically sent from the browser.
+JWTs are state-full and are required to be added manually when making an HTTP request.
-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? bcryptjs allows us to hash passwords so they are more difficult to hack.
+It hashes a piece of information multiple times.
 3. How are unit tests different from integration and end-to-end testing?
+Unit tests check that a unit works as intended in insolation whereas integration and end-to-end testing tests many different parts of an application working together.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+TDD forces the developer to think in a way that gets them to code while thinking about possible cases of failure.
+Setting test cases for failure allows the developer to refine and refactor their code as they are in the process of writing an application.